Metaethics: Ethical intuitionism

 Ethical intuitionism is the view according to which some moral truths can be known without inference.
 That is, the view is at its core a foundationalism about moral beliefs.
 Such an epistemological view implies that there are moral beliefs with propositional contents; so it implies cognitivism.
 Ethical intuitionism commonly suggests moral realism, the view that there are objective facts of morality and, to be more specific, ethical non-naturalism, the view that these evaluative facts cannot be reduced to natural fact.
 However, neither moral realism nor ethical non-naturalism are essential to the view; most ethical intuitionists simply happen to hold those views as well.
 Ethical intuitionism comes in both a "rationalist" variety, and a more "empiricist" variety known as moral sense theory.

 Moral skepticism

-Moral skepticism is the class of meta-ethical theories all members of which entail that no one has any moral knowledge.
+Moral skepticism is the class of metaethical theories all members of which entail that no one has any moral knowledge.
 Many moral skeptics also make the stronger, modal, claim that moral knowledge is impossible.
 Forms of moral skepticism include, but are not limited to, error theory and most but not all forms of non-cognitivism.